unckless/RobUnckless_Lab_Notebook/_posts/2019-09-23-MBD-Meth-Comp.md

 ## Methyl-Binding Domain Enrichment of Samples for Methylation Comparison

+Samples for methylation comparison are from the Holobiont Integration Project, and were extracted by Emma Strand or myself, see her notebook posts for the extraction specifications: [20190805 and 20180823](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-August-DNA-RNA-Extractions/), [20190718](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-July-DNA-RNA-Extractions/) and [20190903](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-September-DNA-RNA-Extractions/).

 ### Shearing Samples to ~500bp

 1. Prepare samples for 1µg in 80µl of Tris HCl